tpope/heroku-remote/README.markdown

 # Heroku Git remote commands

+**This plugin requires legacy support for Ruby plugins and will not work with a standard Heroku CLI install.**

 By default, the `heroku` command operates on the application referred to by the `heroku` Git remote.
 This is great for simple apps, but starts to break down when you need multiple Heroku apps to serve up different environments